interplanetary-robot/Verilog.jl/README.md

 ### What's the `@wire` macro?
-If you have a vaguely-typed wire parameter in your function, as in you'd like the number of wires to be dependent on a passed value, you can enforce that type dependence using this macro.
+If you have a vaguely-typed wire parameter in your function, as in you'd like the number of wires to be dependent on a passed value, you will want to enforce that type dependence using this macro.
+Bad things will happen otherwise.

 ### How does Verilog.jl know what to turn into the result?
 Since Julia automatically outputs the last line of your function as the result,